nishantgoeluk-pixel/procurement-spend-governance-analytics/README.md

 - **Column descriptions** — queryable columns, with business meaning, usage notes, and known limitations
 - **Measure descriptions** — all eight measures, with business meaning, calculation logic, and usage guidance

-This metadata is what governs Copilot's query quality once the model runs on Fabric capacity.
+This metadata helps Copilot interpret the model and improves the quality of supported Copilot experiences once the model runs on Fabric capacity.
 It makes the model Copilot-ready; actually running Copilot queries needs Fabric capacity, which isn't switched on in this trial environment.

 </details>